Divorce is probably as painful as death

 Divorce and parental separation can leave your children with a lot of pain and sadness.
 It leaves never-ending effects in their whole life and they don’t find a way to manage things in their own life.

 Well, life doesn’t end if a marriage ends.
-It still goes on… there are no easy answers and solutions to deal with the situation- for both parents and children, the only need is to understand the things wisely, and cope with the situation bravely so you can save your family from being shattered!
+It still goes on & on…there are no easy answers and solutions to deal with the situation- for both parents and children, the only need is to understand the things wisely, and cope with the situation bravely so you can save your family from being shattered!